locphattruong/locphattruong.github.io/content/authors/admin/_index.md

 ## Welcome to my personal page

 My name is Phat Truong.
-I'm a research collaborator with [the Human Pose Recovery and Behavior Analysis group](https://www.cvc.uab.es/research-lines/hupba/), Universitat de Barcelona, working on Virtual Try-On.
+I'm a visiting researcher with [the Human Pose Recovery and Behavior Analysis group](https://www.cvc.uab.es/research-lines/hupba/)(HuPBA), Universitat de Barcelona, working on [Virtual Try-On](https://x.com/Vitonify).
 My research interests focus on image generative models, human understanding, and multimodality.
 I am currently exploring PhD opportunities where I can contribute to these or related areas.

 In 2025, I obtained an [Msc in Computer Vision](https://mcv.uab.cat/), a joint program by UAB, UOC, UPC, UPF, and UB in Barcelona, Spain.
-My master's thesis on Virtual Try-Off was co-supervised by [Prof. Sergio Escalara](https://sergioescalera.com/#intro) and [Dr. Meysam Madadi](https://scholar.google.com/citations?user=hWMXdg4AAAAJ&hl=en), as part of [the Human Pose Recovery and Behavior Analysis group](https://www.cvc.uab.es/research-lines/hupba/).
+My master's thesis on Virtual Try-Off was co-supervised by [Prof. Sergio Escalara](https://sergioescalera.com/#intro) and [Dr. Meysam Madadi](https://scholar.google.com/citations?user=hWMXdg4AAAAJ&hl=en), as part of HuPBA.
 Previously, I received a research fellowship to pursue an internship in Image Super-Resolution and Hyperspectral Imaging with Prof. [Daniel Ponsa](https://orcid.org/0000-0002-7330-6524) at [Computer Vision Center](https://www.cvc.uab.es/about-us/).
 Before returning to academia, I spent over four years in industry.
 Until 2024, I was a Senior Data Scientist at [Knorex R&D Labs](https://www.knorex.com/research-and-development), exploring programmatic advertising, user response forecasting, and ads ranking.
 I worked there with [Yiping Jin](https://yipingnus.github.io/).
 Earlier, I was a founding AI engineer at SceneSeer - a startup in USA, where we attempted (unsuccessfully 😅) to register a US patent for a cloud-based criminal scene prediction system.
 Previously, I graduated in Mechatronics from [HCMUTE](https://fme.hcmute.edu.vn/ArticleId/bffdb6e0-12cc-4263-921f-c1e0f72cdfb5/introduction-to-mechatronics-department), Ho Chi Minh City, Vietnam.